Supercomputer turns back cosmic clock

-Category: Environment Hits: 2Astronomers have tested a method for reconstructing the state of the early Universe by applying it to 4000 simulated universes using the ATERUI II supercomputer.
+Category: Environment Hits: 3Astronomers have tested a method for reconstructing the state of the early Universe by applying it to 4000 simulated universes using the ATERUI II supercomputer.
 They found that together with new observations the method can set better constraints on inflation, one of the most enigmatic events in the history of the Universe.
 The method can shorten the observation time required to distinguish between various inflation theories.

 Read more https://www.sciencedaily.com/releases/2021/02/210216114903.htm